 In general, some data is better than no data – however, if you see data published online, take it with a grain of salt.
 It is likely not a great indicator of the quality of the program.
 At least for now!

 Accreditation for measurement of quality

 Because there is a lack of measurement-based care across all mental health centers, it is very challenging to hold providers accountable for providing quality care.
-Although these centers are often highly regulated, many regulations exist for ensuring the physical safety of clients, which is of course essential but is not aimed at the goal of providing high recovery results.
+Although these centers are often highly regulated, many regulations exist for ensuring the physical safety of clients, which is, of course, essential but is not aimed at the goal of providing high recovery results.

 One way we’ve attempted to tell the quality of centers apart is through accrediting institutions such as JCAHO.
-Making sure the facility you’re attending is JCAHO accredited can be an assurance of the quality of the facility, however not always!
+Making sure the facility you’re attending is JCAHO accredited can be an assurance of the quality of the facility; however, not always!

-The future of mental health is measurement-based
+The future of mental health treatment is measurement-based care.

 The lack of measurement-based care in mental health care is contributing to the high cost of care, confusion in care navigation, and diagnostic confusion.
 Without the ability to track which protocols are working best under what conditions, we aren’t able to enhance the quality of the field.
 Without data collection, it is challenging to learn from our mistakes and make educated steps forward.
 Insurance companies are able to get away with extremely low reimbursement rates in part because clinics aren’t able to provide precise metrics.
 Measurement-based care is the future of our mental health system – introducing even some simple practices could transform our mental health care landscape.
 We are optimistic that through virtual care, we can begin to innovate in this domain.